-In the period under report, no contracts subject to approval by the Supervisory Board were concluded by the company with members of the Supervisory Board (C-Rule 48 of the Austrian Code of Corporate Governance).
+It shall be the responsibility of each member of the Supervisory Board of the company elected by the Annual General Meeting or delegated by the shareholders to declare his or her independence according to the criteria defined.
+In the period under report, no contracts subject to approval by the Supervisory Board were concluded by the company with members of the Supervisory Board (L-Rule 48 of the Austrian Code of Corporate Governance).

-Working methods of the Supervisory Board: Seven meetings in 2020 the Code's minimum requirement to meet at least once every three months (C-Rule 36).
-All members personally attended at least half of the meetings during their period in office, so no Supervisory Board member failed to attend more than half of the meetings (C-Rule 58).
-Furthermore, there were three meetings of the Audit Committee, one meeting of the Presidential and Nomination Committee, and two meetings of the Executive Committee.
+Working methods of the Supervisory Board: Seven meetings in 2021

+Details > Supervisory Board Report In the 2021 financial year, the Supervisory Board diligently performed the duties incumbent upon it under Austrian law, the Articles of Association, the Austrian Code of Corporate Governance (ÖCGK), and the Rules of Procedure.
+It met for a total of seven meetings last year and so complied with the Code's minimum requirement to meet at least once every three months (C-Rule 36).
+All members personally attended at least half of the meetings during their period in office (C- Rule 58).
+Furthermore, there were two meetings of the Audit Committee and one meeting of the Presidential and Nomination Committee.
 Besides these regular meetings, there is a constant open discourse and exchange of opinion among the individual members of the Supervisory Board as well as between the individual members of the Supervisory Board and the Management Board.